-Nominating authorities may submit the names of their nominees to the Academy any time between August 1 and January 31 of the school year preceding that in which admission to the Academy is sought.
+Nominating authorities may submit the names of their nominees to the Academy (via web portal) any time between August 1 and January 31 of the school year preceding that in which admission to the Academy is sought.

 N.B.
 There are no Presidential, Vice-Presidential, military-affiliated, JROTC-honor unit, ROTC or Unit Commander, or Medal of Honor nominations permitted to the Academy.
-Those nominations, along with others, are only permitted to the 3 Department of Defense Academies (West Point, Annapolis, and the Air Force).
+Those nominations, along with others, are only permitted to the 3 Department of Defense Academies (USMA, USNA, and USAFA).
 This is in accordance with federal law (the Code of Federal Regulations).